natsu90/natsu90/README.md

 ### Kia Ora! 👋 *(That means Hello in one of New Zealand national languages)*

 I'm [well-rounded software developer](https://1x.engineer/) who passionate about software craftsmanship and technology solutions that solve business problems.
-I'm Malaysian currently based in Auckland, New Zealand.
+I'm Malaysian currently based in New Zealand, but working remotely for an USA company.

 You also can find me on the other websites:
 - Email: <img align="center" src="https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/gmail.svg" alt="email logo" height="20" width="20" /> [hi [at] sulai [dot] mn](mailto:hi@sulai.mn)